-- No significant change in relative El Niño strength or robust change in frequency is noted between climate change model simulations for the 20th and 21st centuries.
-Based on an analysis that considers the intra-ensemble variability from individual models, any observed shift in ENSO characteristics will be effectively impossible to attribute to global warming. - Climate change models that do simulate ENSO variability appropriately exhibit realistic El Niño-induced drought patterns in the 20th century, and those are not projected to change in the 21st century due to global warming.
-To our knowledge, this is the first report on how El Niño-induced tropical drought patterns are projected to appear in the 21st century.
+- No significant change in relative El Niño strength or robust change in frequency is noted between climate change model simulations for the twentieth and twentyfirst centuries.
+Based on an analysis that considers the intraensemble variability from individual models, any observed shift in ENSO characteristics will be effectively impossible to attribute to global warming. - Climate change models that do simulate ENSO variability appropriately exhibit realistic El Niño-induced drought patterns in the twentieth century, and those are not projected to change in the twenty-first century due to global warming.
+To our knowledge, this is the first report on how El Niño-induced tropical drought patterns are projected to appear in the twenty-first century.
 Remarkably, these models produce tropical teleconnections almost as well as seasonal prediction models.
-Droughts observed during El Niño years in northern South America, and parts of southern Africa, Indonesia, India and Australia are consistently well reproduced by these models.
-The fact that both ENSO variability and the magnitude of the precipitation response remain unchanged suggests a fairly linear separation between timescales.
-The implications for such a separation, particularly in the context of climate risk management and climate change adaptation, are substantial.
+Droughts observed during El Niño years in northern South America and parts of southern Africa, Indonesia, India, and Australia are consistently well reproduced by these models.
+The fact that both ENSO variability and the magnitude of the precipitation response remain unchanged suggests a fairly linear separation between time scales.
+The implications for such a separation, particularly in the context of climate risk management and climate change adaptation, are substantial. - Furthermore, precipitation changes projected for the twenty-first century by all climate change model groups here investigated show consistency and qualitative robustness, independent of the ability of these models to simulate ENSO variability in the tropical Pacific.
+All three model groups project increase in tropical precipitation, particularly between 10°N and 10°S, supporting the separability between climate change and ENSO-like climate variability in the tropics. - The spatial extent of El Niño-induced tropical droughts over land at different levels of severity is projected to be slightly reduced in the twenty-first century by all climate change models when compared to the spatial extent

-- Furthermore, precipitation changes projected for the 21st century by all climate change model groups here investigated show consistency and qualitative robustness, independent of the ability of these models to simulate ENSO variability in the tropical Pacific.
-All three model groups project increase in tropical precipitation, particularly between 10°N and 10°S, supporting the separability between climate change and ENSO-like climate variability in the tropics. - The spatial extent of El Niño-induced tropical droughts over land at different levels of severity is projected to be slightly reduced in the 21st century by all climate change models when compared to the spatial extent projected for the 20th century. - The fact that El Niño-induced tropical drought patterns are not projected to change in the 21st century supports the use of the observed El Niño teleconnections in the 20th century to represent future climate conditions in the 21st century.
-Because the mean climate is projected to change in the 20th century, even if the climate variability relative to the mean climate is unchanged, the risks of a predefined event such as drought will change.
-A procedure for combining El Niño climate variability and projected changes in mean precipitation for the 21st century for estimating future drought risk for a predefined drought threshold has been illustrated.
-Increased risk has been found in some regions for those models that do show good fidelity in reproducing ENSO variability in the 20th century.
+- projected for the twentieth century.
+This statement is distinct from that regarding the lack of locally significant changes in El Niño precipitation impacts, in part because spatial aggregation affords a collective view of changes that are less significant at smaller spatial scales. - The fact that El Niño-induced tropical drought patterns are not projected to change in the twenty-first century supports the use of the observed El Niño teleconnections in the twentieth century to represent future climate conditions in the twenty-first century.
+Because the mean climate is projected to change in the twentieth century, even if the climate variability relative to the mean climate is unchanged, the risks of a predefined event such as drought will change.
+A procedure for combining El Niño climate variability and projected changes in mean precipitation for the twenty-first century for estimating future drought risk for a predefined drought threshold has been illustrated.
+Increased risk has been found in some regions for those models that do show good fidelity in reproducing ENSO variability in the twentieth century.
 These changes are not an artifact of increasing or reducing ENSO variability, as it was these models that indicated no statistically robust change in El Niño characteristics.
 There is, however, no study to date demonstrating a coincidence between the quality of a model's representation of climate variability and change.